solo-io/workshops/istio-day2/1-deploy-istio/03-observability.md

 Actually, the graphs are all empty!!
 This is not of much value to us, so let's figure out how to populate these graphs.

+{% hint style="warning" %}
-> :warning: It may take quite a few minutes for data to populate into the Grafana dashboards.
+It may take quite a few minutes for data to populate into the Grafana dashboards.
 In practice, it may be worth moving on to other parts and coming back later to check the data in the dashboards.
+{% endhint %}

 ## Scraping the Istio service mesh: control plane